project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 arbitrary for this demonstration, as even though each component has its own unique set of tasks it also has methods shared across all components.
-In this demonstration we only use these common tasks, this is why our choice of component is arbitrary.
+In this demonstration we only use these common tasks, this is why the choice of component is arbitrary.

 .. code:: ipython3

     from ds_discovery import Transition

-To create a Domain Contract instance of the component we have used the Factory method ``from_env`` and given it a referencable name ``hello_comp``, and as this is the first instantiation, we have used the one off parameter call ``has_contract`` that by default is set to True and is used to avoid the accidential loading of a Domain Contract instance of the same task name.
+To create a named component we have used the Factory method ``from_env`` and given it a referencable name ``hello_comp``, and as this is the first instantiation, we have used the one off parameter call ``has_contract`` that by default is set to True and is used to avoid the accidental loading of a component instance of the same task name.
 As common practice we capture the instance of this specific component ``transition`` as ``tr``.

 .. code:: ipython3